zerodaycode/Zork/README.md

 as it is a world-class tool well known and valued.
 To summarize, we are offering the following commands and arguments:

-- `build` ⇒ just compiles the project
+- `build` ⇒ just compiles the project for every target declared (unless filtered by cli args)
-- `run` ⇒ compiles the project and then runs the generated binary
+- `run` ⇒ compiles the project and then runs the generated binary for every target declared (unless filtered by cli args)
-- `test` ⇒ compiles the project and then runs the test suite as described in the configuration file automatically
+- `test` ⇒ compiles the project and then runs the binary generated for any [`targets.<contains_test_here>`] (unless filtered by cli args)
-- `new` ⇒ generates a new `C++20` onwards template project with a minimal configuration and a minimal setup.
+- `new` ⇒ generates a new `C++2X` template project with a minimal configuration and a minimal setup.
 This command includes some arguments to make it more flexible, like:
   - `--name <NAME>` ⇒ the name of the autogenerated project
   - `--git` ⇒ initializes a new git empty repository